mrsonne/hubit/examples/tanks/README.md

 4.0
 ```

-The query spawns three worker i.e. one for each tank.
-Notice that no explicit looping over tanks is required once the subscriptions are configured in `Hubit` configuration.
-This allow the developers of the tank model, which is quite simple here, to work isolated on the tank model with less attention to the context in which it will be used.
+The query spawns three workers i.e. one for each tank.
+Notice that no explicit looping over tanks is required once the subscriptions are configured in the `Hubit` model.
+This allow the developers of the tank model to work isolated on the tank model with less attention to the context in which it will be used.

 If we query the yield from tank 3 from all production lines at all production sites.